-Note 6: Based on the Rule No. 09704604680, "Regulations Governing Security Investment and Technical Cooperation in the Mainland Area" set by Ministry of Economic Affairs, the Company received documents from the Industrial Development Bureau of Ministry of Economic Affairs which proved that the Company's operation is qualified for operations of operating headquarters.
-Therefore, the Company is not required to impute the ceiling of investment in Mainland China.
+- Note 7: Based on the Rule No. 09704604680, "Regulations Governing Security Investment and Technical Cooperation in the Mainland Area" set by Ministry of Economic Affairs, the Company received documents from the Industrial Development Bureau of Ministry of Economic Affairs which proved that the Company's operation is qualified for operations of operating headquarters.
+Therefore, the Company is not required to impute the ceiling of investment in Mainland China. - B. Material transactions occurred directly or indirectly between the Company and its Mainland China investee companies via enterprises in other areas: Please refer to the Note 13 (1) J.